NAMlab/rnaseq-mapper/README.md

 | Solyc00g007225.2.1 | 1275 | 1116    | 0 | 0 | 1103.76 | 0 | 0 | 1076    | 0 | 0 |
 | Solyc00g007330.1.1 | 516  | 356.999 | 0 | 0 | 345.082 | 0 | 0 | 317     | 0 | 0 |

-You will also get [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) reports for each of the downloaded sequences.
+You will also get [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) reports for each of sequence files in the same folder.